-5.23 AFSA Regulation and Enforcement does not charge for handling complaints against trustees and administrators.
+5.23 We do not charge for handling complaints against trustees and administrators.

-- communicating with regulators concerning complaints about the Practitioner or the conduct of a particular administration, except where the complaint is spurious, frivolous, vexatious or an abuse of process
+- complaints about the practitioner or the conduct of a particular administration, except where the complaint is spurious, frivolous, vexatious or an abuse of process

-- regulator surveillance, professional audits or inspection of files, or peer reviews or
+- regulator surveillance, professional audits or inspection of files, or on peer reviews

-- unsuccessfully defending a breach of the law or this code.'
+- defending a breach of the law or the ARITA code.

-5.25 Practitioners who are members of CPA, CAANZ or IPA are also referred to section 240 (Fees and Other Types of Remuneration) of APES 110 and section 8 (Professional Fees and Expenses) of APES 330 for further guidance to their professional obligations in respect of reasonable fees and expenses when performing insolvency services.
+5.25 Practitioners who are members of ARITA can refer to the Code of Professional Practice for further guidance about their professional obligations in respect of reasonable fees and expenses when performing insolvency services.

 5.26 As to what complaints are considered 'spurious', frivolous, vexatious or an abuse of process, we will advise parties when it is considered appropriate for a trustee to charge for their time.

-Example: AFSA Regulation and Enforcement completes its inquiries and decides that a complaint is not justified and no further action is required.
-The complainant does not accept the outcome and seeks further inquiries about the same issues.
-We will firstly be responsible for determining whether to query the trustee further.
+Example: We complete our inquiries and decide that a complaint is not justified and no further action is required.
+The complainant does not accept the outcome and makes further inquiries about the same issues.
+We will first determine whether to query the trustee further.
 Generally, we will attempt to minimise unnecessary cost and not raise issues previously examined.
-However, if the trustee needs to be further involved he/she would likely be entitled to remuneration from the estate for the additional work done to respond.
+However, if the trustee needs to be further involved they would likely be entitled to remuneration from the estate for the additional work done to respond.

 5.27 Should new issues be raised by the same complainant, we will handle these issues as a new complaint.
 It is our expectation that, in responding to new queries, the trustee will not attempt to charge the estate for time spent responding.

-5.28 It is also the Inspector-General’s expectation that the time and costs associated with a practitioner taking any remedial action in respect to an error made will not be charged to the estate or administration.
+5.28 It is also our expectation that the time and costs associated with a practitioner taking any remedial action to rectify an error made will not be charged to the estate or administration.

-6.1 AFSA Regulation and Enforcement aims to maintain high standards and to model best practice in the way it handles complaints.
+6.1 We aim to maintain high standards and model best practice in handling complaints.
 To this end, contentious or complex complaints and those chosen at random by us from time to time are subject to peer and management review.

-Annexure A – the types of outcomes that may result from an inquiry or complaint to AFSA Regulation and Enforcement
+Annexure A –types of outcomes that may result from an inquiry or complaint to AFSA Enforcement and Practitioner Supervision

-- A person who has been made bankrupt by sequestration order complains as he/she believes there has been a miscarriage of justice and he/she should not have been made bankrupt.
+1. A person who has been made bankrupt by sequestration order complains as they believe there has been a miscarriage of justice and they should not have been made bankrupt.

-AFSA Regulation and Enforcement does not have the power to determine if a sequestration order has been validly made.
-In such a case it is likely that AFSA Regulation and Enforcement will refer the bankrupt to other possible avenues including an application to court under either sections 153B of the Act or sections 90-10, 90-15 or 90-20 of the Insolvency Practice Schedule (Bankruptcy) to the Bankruptcy Act.
+We do not have the power to determine if a sequestration order has been validly made.
+In such a case it is likely that we will refer the complainant to other possible avenues including an application to court under either sections 153B of the Act or sections 90-10, 90-15 or 90-20 of the Insolvency Practice Schedule (Bankruptcy) to the Bankruptcy Act.

-- A debtor complains that, although he/she has finished the payments set out in the debt agreement, the debt agreement administrator is asking for more money to pay additional creditors and extra fees.
+2. A debtor complains that, although they have finished the payments set out in the debt agreement, the debt agreement administrator is asking for more money to pay additional creditors and extra fees.

-AFSA Regulation and Enforcement would ascertain whether any breaches of the law have taken place.
-If the debt agreement has been complied with and the administrator is seeking additional funds outside the agreement, it is likely that AFSA Regulation and Enforcement would inform the administrator that they have no legal basis for requesting further payments and should provide the debtor with confirmation of release.
-AFSA Regulation and Enforcement would also examine whether this has been a regular issue with the administrator and, if so, would consider counselling or disciplinary action.
+We will determine if there have been any breaches of the law.
+If the debt agreement has been complied with and the administrator is seeking additional funds outside the agreement, it is likely that we would inform the administrator that they have no legal basis for requesting further payments and should provide the debtor with confirmation of release.
+We would also examine whether this has been a regular issue with the administrator and, if so, would consider counselling or disciplinary action.

-- A person complains regarding property and assets claimed by a trustee and the way a trustee has treated him/her.
+3. A person complains regarding property and assets claimed by a trustee and the way a trustee has treated them.

-AFSA Regulation and Enforcement will look to see if breaches of law or standards have occurred.
-If none occurred, AFSA Regulation and Enforcement has no power to direct a trustee in how they should exercise their power, discretion or commercial judgment relating to property claimed.
+We will determine if there have been breaches of law or standards.
+If none have occurred, we have no power to direct a trustee in how they should exercise their power, discretion or commercial judgment relating to property claimed.
 In these cases complainants will be advised of the alternative remedies available to challenge a decision of a trustee regarding property.
-This may include application to the court but could involve alternative dispute resolution covered in detail elsewhere in this document.
+This may include application to the Court or alternative dispute resolution.

-- A person complains that a practitioner appears to be showing bias, and is taking a heavy handed approach.
+4. A person complains that a practitioner appears to be showing bias, and is taking a heavy-handed approach.

-AFSA Regulation and Enforcement will ascertain if the practitioner is in breach of the requirement to act impartially without conflict of interest and in accordance with the legislative standards required.
-If AFSA Regulation and Enforcement decides there is a conflict and the law or standards have been breached, there are several options available depending on the seriousness of the issue and the practitioner’s willingness to remedy same.
-AFSA Regulation and Enforcement may counsel the practitioner, ask the practitioner to voluntarily arrange a replacement, take legal action to replace the trustee and/or commence disciplinary action concerning the practitioner’s registration.
+We will ascertain if the practitioner is in breach of the requirement to act impartially without conflict of interest and in accordance with the legislative standards required.
+If we decide there is a conflict and the law or standards have been breached, there are several options available depending on the seriousness of the issue and the practitioner’s willingness to remedy.
+We may counsel the practitioner, ask the practitioner to voluntarily arrange a replacement, take legal action to replace the trustee and/or commence disciplinary action concerning the practitioner’s registration.

 There is specific legislation requiring provision of information and responding to reasonable requests for information.
-AFSA Regulation and Enforcement will examine whether this legislation has been complied with and, if not, AFSA Regulation and Enforcement will request that the practitioner addresses the requests properly.
+We will examine whether this legislation has been complied with and, if not, we will request that the practitioner addresses the requests properly.

-- A creditor complains that a trustee has not properly investigated the financial affairs and property dealings of the bankrupt and had acted for the bankrupt prior to bankruptcy in attempting to negotiate a settlement.
+6. A creditor complains that a trustee has not properly investigated the financial affairs and property dealings of a bankrupt and had acted for the bankrupt prior to bankruptcy in attempting to negotiate a settlement.

-As in example 5, AFSA Regulation and Enforcement will ascertain if the practitioner is in breach of the requirement to act impartially and without any conflict of interest and according to the legislative
+As in example 4, we will ascertain if the practitioner is in breach of the requirement to act impartially and without any conflict of interest and according to the legislative standards required.